Reed Hundt: Personal life

 Hundt is married to Betsy Katz.
-They have three children and two grand-children, and live in Chevy Chase, MD, and Portola Valley, CA.
+They have three children and five grand-children, and live in Chevy Chase, MD, and Portola Valley, CA.

 Books

 He has written five books, including A Crisis Wasted: Barack Obama’s Defining Decisions (2019); Zero Hour:Time to Build the Clean Power Platform (2013); The Politics of Abundance: How Technology Can Fix the Budget, Revive the American Dream, and Establish Obama’s Legacy (2012, co-written with Blair Levin); In China’s Shadow: The Crisis of American Entrepreneurship (2006); You Say You Want A Revolution: A Story of Information Age Politics (2000).